-Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment

-3. Air Tightness

-command is

-given by ETCS

-On-Board to the

-train.
-However,

-there is no

-harmonized

-requirement in

-the scope of the

-TSIs for such a

-train function.

-Therefore it

-cannot be

-credited here.

-• Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment 8.
-MMI-2i: Failure to present "LX not protected" information 1.
-This information is only needed when the level crossing is implemented without protections or there is a failure in a level crossing system so that the crossing is not protected 2.
-If the information is a text message: driver confirmation of text message In case driver is not warned about the fact that the level crossing is not protected, it could lead to LOSS There might be no road vehicle to collide with even if running through the unprotected LX at too high speed.
-The driver could discover the faulty level crossing even if not warned by the ETCS On- Board, and might still be able to stop the train before colliding with the road vehicle.
-In modes in which an LX is not supervised, the ceiling speed is normally low.
+Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment 3.
+Air Tightness command is given by ETCS On-Board to the train.
+However, there is no harmonized requirement in the scope of the TSIs for such a train function.
+Therefore it cannot be credited here.
+8. MMI-2i: Failure to present "LX not protected" information 1.
+This information is only needed when the level crossing is implemented without protections or there is a failure in a level crossing system so that the crossing is not protected In case driver is not warned about the fact that the level crossing is not protected, it could lead to LOSS 1.
+There might be no road vehicle to collide with even if running through the unprotected LX at too high speed.
 This hazardous situation refers to both information: the DMI symbol "LX status "not protected"" available in FS, OS and LS modes the text message "Level crossing not protected" Because of the strength of the barriers, especially nr 2 and 3, ETA modelling is not warranted.